-Teams performing different roles very often have overlap in the information they track.
+Teams performing different roles very often overlap in the information they track.
 For example, customer feedback is useful to the customer support team, who will be the ones directly handling it.

 It is also useful to the engineering team, however.
 Engineers will want to know about bugs or issues with their user interface.
 They will also want to know what features customers want to see.